antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 Up to now we have investigated the transcriptome and the genomics data separately except for  some annotation of the hypermutation status which was the result of the genomics analysis.

-Q: If you want to find out what patient with or without a certain mutation have an effect on  pathway (in)activation of other means of gene regulation.
-What do you need for further analysis in the R2 platform??.
-Suppose we want to find differential expressed genes with or without a mutated BRAF gene.
+Q: To analyze the effect of a specific mutation detected in genomic data on your transcriptome data, what steps  would you need to apply? (tip: e.g  what do you need to perform a Differential Expression Analysis based on the mutation status of given gene)

 A: Annotate this cohort with the mutations for each patient.